 Deciding to travel to the Death Railway

 When we were planning to visit Thailand, one of our Instagram friends Sharon suggested us to keep Kanchanaburi in the itinerary.
-I didn’t have much knowledge of the place.
+Since I didn’t have much knowledge of the place, I was a bit skeptical.
 However, when she talked about “Death Railway” and the movie “The Bridge on the River Kwai”, I instantly connected.
-Because a few years ago, on the suggestion of another good friend Manikant, I had watched that great movie.
+Because a few years ago, I had watched that great movie.
 That movie had affected my conscience in a big way, and had reinforced my hatred for wars.
 So, I planned a two-day trip to Kanchanaburi and travel to the Death Railway.

 Reaching Kanchanaburi

-We took a night bus from Chiang Mai, and reached Kanchanaburi early in the morning.
+About two hours from Bangkok, Kanchanaburi is the most convenient town as the base location to travel to the Death Railway.
+Taking a night bus from Chiang Mai, we reached Kanchanaburi early next morning.
 Our Airbnb home was only at a walkable distance from the bus station.
-Without taking much rest, we rushed to the local railway station to book a ticket to have the experience of Death Railway the same day.
+Without taking rest, we rushed to the train station to book a ticket to experience Death Railway the same day.

 The unforgettable train journey